paul-armstrong-dev/ebury_trader/README.md

 Check example .env file;
 - Rename to mysql-credentials.env
 - fill in all params;
+    - Unfortunately I have not passed the DB name and port all the way through using the .env files so these need to stay as is.
 - Everything is containerized from the client, backend to the database.
 - So all you need is Docker installed, and then you can run :